Mido-Hyuga/simple_shell/README.md

 ## Contributors

-This project was developed by [Your Name] and [Contributor Name].
+This project was developed by [Bouslam Elmehdi](https://github.com/Mido-Hyuga) and [Hadraoui Amal](https://github.com/amalia8029).
 Contributions and feedback are welcome.

 ## License